ErikDM/Iptables/README.md

 **** TROUBLESHOOTING ****
 If you experience error: "/bin/bash^M: bad interpreter: No such file or directory" it is because the script was created in a Windows environment.
-You can port this over to Unix compatibility by using this command: sed -i -e 's/\r$//' scriptname.sh
+You can port this over to Unix compatibility by using the following command:
+`sed -i -e 's/\r$//' scriptname.sh`